 Last year, Google changed its local search results page from a list of five or seven top results to just the top three, hence the term “3-pack.”
 If you’ve done a local search, you know what this looks like:

-If your practice isn’t in the list, a new patient has to click “more places” to get to the top 20 results.
-And we already know what your chances of getting clicks and calls will be if you don’t make the cut for first page results.
+If your practice isn’t on the list, a new patient has to click “more places” to get to the top 20 results.
+And we already know your chances of getting clicks and calls if you don’t make the cut for first-page results.

 What factors affect local search results?